Max Keeble's Big Move: Box office

 Max Keeble's Big Move grossed $17.3 million in the United States and Canada and $1.3 million in other territories for a worldwide total of $18.6 million, against a production budget of $25 million.
 The film grossed $5.4 million in its opening weekend, finishing 7th at the box office.
+The film was released on VHS and DVD on June 18, 2002.
+While the film was released in 1.85:1 widescreen, all VHS and DVD copies release the film in 1.33:1 full screen.

 Critical response

 On review aggregator website Rotten Tomatoes, Max Keeble's Big Move has an approval rating of 27% based on 55 reviews, and an average rating of 4.31/10.
 The site's critical consensus reads: "Max Keeble may be fun for kids, but bland and unoriginal for adults."
 On Metacritic, which assigns a normalized rating, the film has a score 40 out of 100, based on 19 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.